awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-enable.md

 1. On the **Monitoring** configuration card, choose **Modify**\.

 1. Under **Health reporting**, for **System**, choose **Enhanced**\.
-![\[Choosing Enhanced health reporting system\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-dashboard-option.png)
+![\[Choosing the enhanced health reporting system\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-dashboard-option.png)
 **Note**
 The options for enhanced health reporting don't appear if you are using an [unsupported platform or version](health-enhanced.md)\.

 1. Choose **Apply**\.

-The Elastic Beanstalk console defaults to enhanced health reporting when you create a new environment with a version 2 platform version\.
+The Elastic Beanstalk console defaults to enhanced health reporting when you create a new environment with a version 2 \(v2\) platform version\.
 You can disable enhanced health reporting by changing the health reporting option during environment creation\.

-**To disable enhanced health reporting when creating an environment using the AWS Management Console**
+**To disable enhanced health reporting when creating an environment using the Elastic Beanstalk console**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.